jbprojectlab/rule-validator-angular-poc/README.md

 ## Build

-Run `ng build` to build the project.
+Separate build commands are used for each environment.
 The build artifacts will be stored in the `dist/` directory.

+Run `npm run build:prod` to build for production.
+Run `npm run build:uat` to build for deploy.
+Run `npm run build:dev` to build for develop.

 ## Running unit tests